davidrhoden/davidrhoden-basic-netlify/timeline/unbelievables-first-show-destrehan-may-17-2025.md

   - shows
   - Destrehan
   - The Unbelievables
+  - Scott Wagner
   - Formosan termites
+  - "Happy Birthday"

 ---
 ![Unbelievables playing in Scott Wagner's yard](/static/img/rock/unbelievables/unbelievables-scott-wagners-2-may-17-2025.jpeg)

 My new band, for now called The Unbelievables, played a big yard party yesterday, in Destrehan.
 It went great, crowd liked it.
 People danced.
-Somebody let a cute little girl take the tip jar around, adorable but then we had to sing "Happy Birthday" to the little tyke (Andrew started it).
+Somebody let a cute little girl take the tip jar around, adorable; but then we had to sing "Happy Birthday" to the little tyke (Andrew started it).
 We got swarmed by Formosan termites as the sun went down but it only lasted a song or two.

 Set list:
 Can I Change My Mind